tldr-pages/tldr/pages/osx/postalias.md

 # postalias

-> Creates or updates postfix alias databses
+> Creates or updates postfix alias databses.
 > More information: <https://manned.org/postalias.1>.

 - Config dir read the main configuration file in the named directory: